CIS1221-2023-2024/C5-CodeAnnotations/Wiki.md

 ### SquareRootOperation Class

 The `SquareRootOperation` class extends the `Calculator` abstract class and provides the implementation for square root operations.
+Through the use of the assert statement the variable num2 is checked to see if it is greater or equal to 0.
+If num2 is not greater or equal to 0, the assertion will raise an AssertionError with the message "Number needs to be greater than or equal to 0."

 #### Code Snippet